All of our services are sign language interpreted.

-Our Shabbat Evening Services are held the first, second, fourth and fifth Friday night of every month beginning at 7:30 p.m.
+Our Shabbat Evening Services are held the first, second, fourth, and fifth Friday nights of every month beginning at 7:30 PM.

-Family Shabbat Services are held on the third Friday of each month at 6:30 p.m.
+Family Shabbat Services are held on the third Friday night of each month beginning at 6:30 PM.

-Kabbalah Services with guided mediations and Kabbalistic chants, are led by Rabbi Dr. Goldhamer, founder of the Hebrew Seminary, where he currently serves as President and Professor of Jewish Mysticism.
-He has lectured on philosophy, Jewish mysticism and prayer throughout the United States.
-Kabbalah services are held the second Saturday morning of every month at 10:30 a.m.
+Kabbalah Services with guided mediations and Kabbalistic chants are led by Rabbi Dr. Goldhamer, founder of the Hebrew Seminary, where he currently serves as President and Professor of Jewish Mysticism.
+He has lectured on philosophy, Jewish mysticism, and prayer throughout the United States.
+Kabbalah services are held the second and fourth Saturday mornings of every month beginning at 10:30 AM.

 Musical Shabbat Services are held monthly.
-The very talented CBS Band, a professional group of musicians, accompany our rabbis, Cantorial Soloist Charlene Brooks, and the Congregation in familiar and new Shabbat songs.
-Check our calendar for schedule.
+The very talented CBS Band, a professional group of musicians, accompanies our rabbis, Cantorial Soloist Charlene Brooks, and the Congregation in familiar and new Shabbat songs.
+Check our calendar for scheduling.

 A young man becomes Bar Mitzvah and a young woman becomes Bat Mitzvah at the age of 13.
 Bar/Bat Mitzvah means “one who has the obligation of fulfilling commandments.”
-At this time, the young person should become responsible for performing Jewish obligations, called “mitzvot.”
-Temple Beth-El follows Jewish tradition in its commitment to the value of life-long Jewish study, a mitzvah known as Talmud torah.
+At this time the young person should become responsible for performing Jewish obligations, called “mitzvot.”
+Congregation Bene Shalom follows Jewish tradition in its commitment to the value of life-long Jewish study, a mitzvah known as Talmud Torah.
 This milestone marks another step in one’s religious education.
-The ceremony of Bar/Bat Mitzvah symbolizes past, current and future commitments to Jewish study and involvement.
+The ceremony of Bar/Bat Mitzvah symbolizes past, current, and future commitments to Jewish study and involvement.
 This dedication demonstrates the student’s readiness to begin accepting Jewish adult responsibilities.

-From selecting a Hebrew name, to planning a Baby Naming, our Rabbis, teachers and staff want to assist, guide and celebrate with you.
-Rabbi Douglas Goldhamer and Rabbi Shari Chen are always eager to speak to you about your new baby and welcoming your child in the Jewish tradition.
+From selecting a Hebrew name, to planning a baby naming, our rabbis, teachers, and staff want to assist, guide, and celebrate with you.
+Rabbi Douglas Goldhamer and Rabbi Shari Chen are always eager to speak with you about your new baby and welcoming your child in the Jewish tradition.

 Congregation Bene Shalom offers all its members the opportunity to follow the Shabbat service.
 Even if Hebrew is not your strongest language, we have created a transliterated Shabbat Service for you to print out and follow.
 Copies are also available in our Sanctuary.